-4. If Granular Restore is enabled in the backup set this screen will be displayed, select the restore mode.
-Otherwise proceed to the next step.
+4. If the Granular Restore is enabled in the backup set, the following screen will be displayed.
+Select the restore mode.
+Otherwise, proceed to the next step.

-Please Choose A Restore Mode

-0110000 , , , , , , , , ,

-Restore mode

-Restore virtual machin nes

-Restore individual file s inside virtual machine (Granular Restore)
+Please Choose A Restore Mode Restore mode Restore virtual machines Restore individual files inside virtual machine (Granular Restore)